How To Do Mountain Pose In Yoga (Tadasana)

 Mountain Pose is a basic, accessible pose in yoga classes and sequences.
 It’s a building block for other standing postures and a starting point for complex poses.

-Including Mountain Pose in your yoga practice can boost your physical alignment, balance, and overall well-being.
+Including Mountain Pose in your yoga practice can improve your physical alignment.
+It can also enhance your balance and overall well-being.